 Many people have an opinion on McDonald’s and if I am honest alongside people saying that they didn’t know about the charity people were saying “wow, I have always avoided the restaurants but now I think I might have to go in”.
 Please do.
 Even if it is only to get a coffee, do it and put a few coins in the collection box on the counter.
 Over £3 million is raised every year by people doing this and, along side corporate donations from generous sponsors, families lives are being changed daily.
 But more families could be supported if more money was raised.

-Or if you wanted to you could visit this page: Ronald McDonald House Charities and donate online. £15 could host a breakfast morning so that families can be together. £25 could look after one family for one night at a House. £100 could pay for toys in a playroom to help siblings of sick children adjust to their stay.
+£15 could host a breakfast morning so that families can be together. £25 could look after one family for one night at a House. £100 could pay for toys in a playroom to help siblings of sick children adjust to their stay.

 I will leave you with this picture.